Nenkai/gt-modding-hub/docs/formats/adhoc/adch_adhoc_compiled.md

 This is the main header for [Adhoc Scripts](../../concepts/adhoc/adhoc.md).
 Most games will have a certain level of backwards compatibility, but it's better to keep them at the latest that the engine supports.
 This format was changed quite a bit over the games.

+## Dissasembling

+The [GTAdhocToolchain](https://github.com/Nenkai/GTAdhocToolchain) can be used to dissasemble compiled `.adc` scripts into an assembly-like text file.

 ## Header

 Field              | Offset         | Type           | Description                               |